momiji/kpx/README.md

-                                 ! domain is case-sensitive in Kerberos, however it is uppercased as all internet usage seems to be uppercase domain is automatically expanded to .EXAMPLE.COM when set from command line can also replace user in configuration file, when there is only one user defined --timeout TIMEOUT      automatically stop kpx after TIMEOUT seconds, when run without config file, defaults to 3600s = 1h (set to 0 to disable)
+                                 ! domain is case-sensitive in Kerberos, however it is uppercased as all internet usage seems to be uppercase domain is automatically expanded to .EXAMPLE.COM when set from command line can also replace user in configuration file, when there is only one user defined --timeout=<timeout>    automatically stop kpx after specified seconds, when run without config file, defaults to 3600s = 1h (set to 0 to disable)
-          --acl=<ips>            list of comma-separated IPs, who is allowed to connect -e, --encrypt              encrypt a password, encryption key location is kpx.key -d, --debug                run in debug mode, displaying all headers -t, --trace                run in trace mode, displaying everything
+          --acl=<ips>            list of comma-separated IPs or CIDRs, who is allowed to connect -e, --encrypt              encrypt a password, encryption key location is kpx.key -d, --debug                run in debug mode, displaying all headers -t, --trace                run in trace mode, displaying everything